Rhinelepis: Appearance and anatomy

 Rhinelepis species are large and heavily plated, though the plates on the abdomen (belly) develop later than in Pseudorinelepis.
 They are generally charcoal gray without any markings.
 The head is long and fat.
 The fins are short and the adipose fin is entirely absent.
 The gill opening is much larger than that of most loricariids.
 The cheeks lack elongate odontodes.

+Distribution

+Rhinelepis catfishes are found in South America in the basins of the São Francisco, Paraná and Uruguay river basins in Argentina, Brazil, Paraguay and Uruguay.